EnergySystemsModellingLab/MUSE_OS/docs/application-flow.rst

             fit -> refine -> end
         }

+The ``bisection`` method is a custom implementation of the `well known bisection algorithm <https://en.wikipedia.org/wiki/Bisection_method>`_ on the carbon price to minimize the difference between the carbon budget and the carbon emissions.

-As it can be seen, this method will run the ``Find market equilibrium`` algorithm multiple times and, as a result, the simulation will take significantly longer to complete.
+Both methods will run the ``Find market equilibrium`` algorithm multiple times and, as a result, the simulation will take significantly longer to complete than if no carbon budget is considered.

 .. _find-equilibrium: